9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 7. Parenting Blogs

-Another huge niche, parenting blogs are popular types of blogs because of the sheer size of their audience—after all, a lot of people have kids or are planning to have kids.
-Many parenting blogs are also read by grandparents looking for ideas for entertaining their grandchildren.
+Another huge niche, parenting blogs, are popular because of the sheer size of their audience—after all, many people have kids or are planning to have kids.
+Grandparents also read many parenting blogs for ideas for entertaining their grandchildren.

 Parenting Blogs (Kinds of Blogs to Use) Examples of Kids

-Parenting blogs can be monetized in a range of ways: advertising, affiliate marketing, and sponsored posts are all great options.
-Some larger parenting blogs will also sell e-books or offer online courses aimed at parents.
-ScaryMommy and Fatherly are two of my favorite types of blogs that’ve built substantial businesses in this space.
+Parenting blogs can be monetized in various ways: advertising, affiliate marketing, and sponsored posts are all great options.
+Some larger parenting blogs also sell e-books or offer online courses aimed at parents.
+ScaryMommy and Fatherly are two of my favorite types of blogs that have built substantial businesses in this space.

 8. Relationship Blogs